 Participants take part in workshops and Q&A sessions led by theatre professionals, explore a marketplace packed with more than 60 organisations and receive one-to-one advice from Industry experts.

-2016 was TheatreCraft’s 11th event.
+TheatreCraft’s 11th event in 2016 took place at the Waldorf Hilton Hotel with workshops and talks happening throughout partnering West End theatres.
 Since its inception, TheatreCraft has hosted over 300 exhibitors, 500 workshops, 950 one-to-one sessions and had more than 7500 young people through its doors.

 Past Ambassadors for the event have included: David Lammy, Janet Suzman, Jonathan Kent, Nica Burns, Phyllida Lloyd, William Dudley, Michael Grandage, Jamie Lloyd, Vicki Featherstone and Indhu Rubasingham